Apartment: Maisonette

 Maisonette (from maisonnette, French for "little house" and originally the spelling in English as well, but it has since fallen into disuse) has no strict definition, but the OED suggests "a part of a residential building which is occupied separately, usually on more than one floor and having its own outside entrance."
 It differs from a flat in having usually more than one floor, with a staircase internal to the dwelling leading from the entrance floor to the upper (or, in some cases, lower) other floor.
-It is a very common arrangement in much post-war British housing (especially but not exclusively public housing) and serves both to reduce costs by reducing the amount of space given to access corridors and to emulate the 'traditional' two-storey terraced house to which many of the residents had been accustomed.
+It is a very common arrangement in much post-war British housing (especially but not exclusively public housing) and serves both to reduce costs by reducing the amount of space given to access corridors and to emulate the 'traditional' two-story terraced house to which many of the residents had been accustomed.
 It also allows for apartments, even when they are accessed by a corridor, to have windows on both sides of the building.

 A maisonette could encompass Tyneside flats, pairs of single-storey flats within a two-storey terrace.
 Their distinctive feature is their use of two separate front doors onto the street, each door leading to a single flat.
 "Maisonette" could also stretch to cottage flats, also known as 'four-in-a-block flats', a style of housing common in Scotland.